mvindahl/zx81-dat-tape-reader/README.md

 about this, I said that it would probably not be too hard to do a frequency based algorithm which would work better.

 So here we are, about one week later, created in small slots of spare time.
-It's not shiny but I believa that it's usable for its purpose.
+It's not shiny but I believe that it's usable for its purpose.

 ## Why a text editor?
 It was the cheapest way to implement a full editing experience.
 Also, I'd assume